boostercloud/booster/docs/README.md

 Once the local provider is installed, we will need to create a new config file or update the existing one (usually `src/config/config.ts`).
 Then you'll have to load and initialize your environment as follows:

     import { BoosterConfig } from '@boostercloud/framework-types'
-    import * as LocalProvider from '@boostercloud/framework-provider-local'
+    import * as Local from '@boostercloud/framework-provider-local'

     Booster.configure('local', (config: BoosterConfig): void => {
        config.appName = 'fruit-store-local'
-       config.provider = LocalProvider.Provider
+       config.provider = Local.Provider
     })

 #### Starting your application